statcompute/py_vsk/README.md

    |-- vsk_dmm()   : Estimate Vasicek parameters by using direct moment matching.
    |-- vsk_qbe()   : Estimate Vasicek parameters by using quantile-based estimator.
    |-- vsk_pdf()   : Calculates the probability density function of Vasicek.
-   |-- vsk_cdf()   : Calculates the probability cumulative function of Vasicek.
+   |-- vsk_cdf()   : Calculates the cumulative distribution function of Vasicek.
    |-- vsk_ppf()   : Calculates the percentile point function (CDF inverse) of Vasicek.
    |-- vsk_rvs()   : Generates random numbers following the Vasicek distribution
    |-- gof_ks()    : Performs the Kolmogorov-Smirnov goodness-of-fit test for the Vasicek distribution